-Texas Dad Accidentally Kills 11-Year-old Daughter on Hunting Trip, Authorities Say
+Texas Dad Accidentally Kills 11-Year-Old Daughter on Hunting Trip, Authorities Say

 Emergency medical personnel on Saturday responded to calls about the injured 11-year-old and rushed her to the Christus Good Shepherd Medical Center where she was pronounced dead.
 Authorities said that 911 callers told dispatchers around 5:15 p.m. that Daisy’s dad had accidentally shot her with a high-powered rifle on a hunting lease.

 Medics had tried to transport the girl via helicopter to a local hospital for treatment, but aircraft had been grounded due to inclement weather conditions, KSLA reported.
-The girl succumbed to her injuries despite “lifesaving efforts” provided by the hospital.
+The girl succumbed to her injuries despite “lifesaving efforts” provided by the hospital, in Longview, Texas, according to a news release.

 The sixth-grader was expected to be celebrated on Monday at her school, Hallsville Junior High, according to a post on the school’s Facebook page.
 Students and staff throughout the district were encouraged to don purple in honor of Daisy’s favorite color.